“Which of these three, in your opinion,

 Creighton University Online Ministries

-Tuesday is the Memorial of Saint Francis of Assisi, religious.
-Friday is the Memorial of Our Lady of the Rosary.
+Monday is the Memorial of St. Francis of Assisi.
+Thursday is the Memorial of Our Lady of the Rosary.

 Send us an e-mail